 How to Watch the 2021 Grammys on TV and Online

-The 2021 Grammys will be here before you know it.
-BeyoncÃ©, Taylor Swift, DaBaby, Coldplay, JhenÃ© Aiko, Dua Lipa, Roddy Ricch, Billie Eilish and more of this year's top...
+We're just days away from music's biggest night--the 2021 Grammys!
+This year, BeyoncÃ©, Taylor Swift, DaBaby, Coldplay, JhenÃ© Aiko, Dua Lipa, Roddy Ricch, Billie Eilish...

 More in www.eonline.com